wfp/entity_alias/README.md

-# Entity Alias module for Drupal 8
+# Smart Alias module for Drupal 8

 ## Smart Aliasing

-This module does smart aliasing for content types selected by admin under Entity Alias settings form.
+This module does smart aliasing for content types selected by admin under Smart Alias settings form.

-## How this module works?
+## How does this module works?

 This module appends node id to whatever path alias node has like this `{path-alias}-{node-id}`.
 This means every node's url will contain `-nid` at the and of the url.